What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Introduction

+For reference, the Planck 2018 results constrain the scalar spectral index to $n_s = 0.9651 \pm 0.0044$ \cite{Planck:2018vyg}.
+Subsequent analyses have indicated a mild upward shift, for example $n_s = 0.9683 \pm 0.0040$ \cite{Efstathiou:2019mdh}.
+The combination of Planck and ACT data (P-ACT) further increases this value to $n_s = 0.9709 \pm 0.0038$, while the inclusion of DESI data (P-ACT-LB) yields $n_s = 0.9743 \pm 0.0034$.
+This represents an approximately $2\sigma$ shift relative to the original Planck result, and has important implications for inflationary model selection.

+In particular, plateau-type models such as the Starobinsky model \cite{Starobinsky:1980te}, which are in excellent agreement with Planck-only constraints, can become mildly disfavored at the $\gtrsim 2\sigma$ level when confronted with the higher central value of $n_s$ inferred from the P-ACT-LB dataset.
+However, this conclusion is not definitive and depends sensitively on the dataset combination adopted.
+Notably, the recent SPT/Planck analysis reports a lower value, $n_s = 0.9647 \pm 0.0037$ \cite{SPT-3G:2024atg}, which is fully consistent with the Planck baseline and restores compatibility with plateau-type models.

+This $\sim 2\sigma$ discrepancy between different dataset combinations motivates a cautious interpretation of current constraints.
+If the P-ACT-LB central value is adopted, models capable of producing relatively larger $n_s$, such as certain hilltop-type scenarios, become comparatively more favored, while Starobinsky-like plateau models move toward the lower edge of the preferred region.
+Conversely, if the SPT/Planck central value is adopted, the Starobinsky and Higgs-like plateau predictions remain well aligned with the data, while models requiring higher $n_s$ lose some of their comparative advantage.
+For this reason, our conclusions are phrased in terms of dataset-dependent viability rather than absolute exclusion.

+It is useful to make this dataset dependence explicit.
+If the SPT/Planck central value is used as the reference point, plateau models such as Starobinsky and Higgs inflation move back toward the center of the preferred region, whereas models whose comparative advantage relies on larger values of $n_s$ become less favored.
+If instead the P-ACT-LB central value is treated as the relevant benchmark, the same plateau models are not excluded but sit closer to the lower edge of the preferred range, while hilltop-like scenarios can appear comparatively better aligned.
+The model ranking reported below should therefore be understood as conditional on the adopted data combination rather than as an absolute hierarchy of theoretical viability.

+Motivated by these considerations, in this work we perform a comprehensive numerical analysis of several well-motivated single-field inflationary models with non-minimal gravitational couplings.
+In addition to the standard observables $(n_s, r)$, we place particular emphasis on higher-order spectral parameters, namely the running $\alpha_s$ and the running of the running $\beta_s$, as potential discriminants for future observations.
+We also investigate reheating dynamics, inflationary energy scales, field excursion limits, and implications for primordial gravitational waves within a unified computational framework.

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:Important}, we establish the foundational physical questions motivating our analysis, focusing on the role of non-minimal couplings in single-field inflation, current observational constraints, inflationary energy scales, reheating dynamics, higher-order spectral parameters including the running and running of the running of the scalar spectral index, field excursion limits, and implications for primordial gravitational waves.
+In Section~\ref{sec:Important}, we outline the key physical questions that motivate our analysis, including the role of non-minimal couplings, reheating dynamics, higher-order spectral observables, field-excursion constraints, and primordial gravitational waves.